qwerty12/X250-Hackintosh/README.md

 #### Disable hibernation

 Hibernation *might* work if you install acidanthera's HibernationFixup, because RTCMemoryFixup isn't blocking the offsets used by hibernation.
-I've certainly not attempted it here.
+I've certainly not tried hibernation here.

 The safe thing to do is to disable hibernation by running the following: